Scarabaeus1031/NEXAH/RESEARCH/NEXAH_TRANSLATIONS/06_open_problems.md

 - identify missing formalization
 - guide future development

-All questions arise from the structural framework and empirical results shown in:
+All questions arise from the structural framework and empirical results of the NEXAH research layer.

-- Fig.1 — Structural Framework
-- Fig.2 — Data-driven Extraction
-- Fig.3 — Quantitative Characterization

 ---